eggsyntax/datawalk/README.md

   be chopped, they're chopped from the right to try to capture the name rather than the namespace.

+\*debug-mode\*: when this is on, datawalk will print the values of the current path, saved values, the-past, and the-future at each step.
 # ClojureScript

 ## License